18 Causal mechanisms

 18.4.1 Li et al. (2018)

-4. Compare Table 2 and Table 3.
+5. Compare Tables 2 and 3 of Li et al. (2018).
 Which regressions are most comparable across the two tables?
 What insight does Table 3 provide over Table 2?

 18.4.2 Burks et al. (2018)